Who I Am

 • Co-created, directed, interviewed, and hosted a weekly one-hour interview show called Fishers of Men of local and international missionaries at a local television studio in Santa Barbara, CA

-• Photographed weddings in Santa Barbara
+• Wedding photographer in Santa Barbara

 • Ran dozens of 5Ks, several 10Ks, and Santa Barbara’s Pier-to-Peak Half Marathon